FlorianWieser1/ELEN_inference/README.md

 ## Examples

-Examples are found in the examples folder.
-There are four distinct ELEN models depending on the feature sets used.
---feature_mode full will run the biggest ELEN model including geometric, pysicochemical and LLM features
-## Examples

 Examples are found in the `examples` folder.
 There are **four distinct ELEN modes**, each corresponding to a different feature set for model quality assessment: